 How to Create a Virtual Campus

-By using a solution like Inpixon’s smart campus mobile app, companies can create a dynamic virtual campus that significantly improves workplace experiences amongst distributed teams and allows those working remotely to feel included and valued within their organizations.
+By using a solution like Inpixon’s workplace experience mobile app, companies can create a dynamic virtual campus that significantly improves workplace experiences amongst distributed teams and allows those working remotely to feel included and valued within their organizations.
 Investing in virtual tools that equip employees with the latest resources, tools, and trainings as well as encourages them to form deeper connections with their fellow team members will go a long way in building a strong culture that attracts and retains high-performing teams.
 It can also improve their their day-to-day work experiences and give remote employees the means to establish a healthier work-life balance, helping them to excel in their roles within a hybrid office.